Frequently asked questions

 Forest was launched in 1979 by a former Battle of Britain fighter pilot (and pipe smoker) Sir Christopher Foxley-Norris.
 Legend has it that he was standing on the platform at Reading railway station, puffing on his pipe, when an old biddy walked up and demanded that he put it out.
 He was so annoyed that he decided to get a few like-minded individuals together and launch a campaign to defend smokers' rights.
 The rest, as they say, is history.

 Most of our money is donated by UK-based tobacco companies.
 A smaller sum comes from Friends of Forest (ordinary smokers and the occasional wealthy benefactor).
 In 2010 donations from individuals ranged from £10 to £2,000.

 No. We speak our mind as we see fit and we guard our independence jealously – whatever the cost.
 In 2001, for example, our decision to pursue a successful campaign against Customs and Excise cost us dearly when one tobacco company decided to withdraw funding because of our work in this area.
 C'est la vie.
 We represent the consumer, not the tobacco industry.

 Forest is not a membership organisation and we are not run by committee.
 People can register their support for our work and make donations but we are a political and media lobby group.

 The late great Auberon Waugh, editor of the Literary Review, was a member of our Supporters' Council.
-Today our most outspoken supporter – he's also our patron – is TV chef and restaurateur Antony Worrall Thompson.
-Another active supporter (and our fiercest critic!) is musician and writer Joe Jackson.
-Our Supporters Council also includes artist David Hockney, inventor Trevor Baylis and Oscar-winning playwright Ronald Harwood.
-Other supporters include Felix Dennis, whose transatlantic publishing empire includes Maxim and The Week, artist Maggie Hambling, and businessman Ranald Macdonald, proprietor of the Boisdale Restaurant Group.
+Another supporter was inventor Trevor Baylis who died in 2018.
+Other supporters have included TV chef and restaurateur Antony Worrall Thompson and musician Joe Jackson, artist David Hockney, Oscar-winning playwright Ronald Harwood and businessman Ranald Macdonald, managing director of the Boisdale Restaurant Group.